ECE445L-Archive/Lab1-SP24/README.md

 # EE445L-F22-Lab1
 Template for EE445L F22 Lab 1.

-IMPORTANT: To clone this repository, click the green "Use this template" button and create a PRIVATE repository.
+IMPORTANT (for those not using Github Classroom): To clone this repository, click the green "Use this template" button and create a PRIVATE repository.
 Do NOT clone this repository as you would normally clone a git repo (i.e. using 'git clone ...') because you will not be able to make a private fork.

 ## HW